danpelota/geocoder-showdown/README.md

 for bulk geocoding, including the [PostGIS geocoder](http://postgis.net/docs/Geocode.html), the ruby-based [Geocommons Geocoder](https://github.com/geocommons/geocoder/), and [SmartyStreets](https://smartystreets.com/) (which doesn't run locally, but has no trouble geocoding millions of addresses per hour).
-However, I've haven't come across a thorough analysis of the accuracy of these geocoders in the meantime, and the stackexchange question still receives attention, so I figured I'd evaluate them here.
+However, I haven't come across a thorough analysis of the accuracy of these geocoders, and the stackexchange question still receives attention, so I figured I'd evaluate them here.

 First, I'll run through the installation of the PostGIS Tiger geocoder, the Nominatim geocoder (i.e. OpenStreetMaps's geocoder/reverse geocoder), and the Geocommons Geocoder.
-While there are web services that expose each through an API, I wanted to review the setup and installation here as well.
+While there are web services that expose each through APIs, I wanted to review the setup and installation here as well.

 Then, I'll evaluate each against a test dataset: the Florida Statewide Property Database.
 I'll also evaluate SmartyStreets, which offers CASS-certified address